saulpw/jdot/README.md

 ## `@options`

-Set values at various keys in `@options` to control aspects the JSOM parser.
+Set values at various keys in `@options` to control aspects the JDOT parser.

   - `.debug` (default `false`): set to `true` for extra debug output.
   - `.strict` (default `false`): set to `true` to error on unknown token (otherwise implicit conversion to string)